-A member who has submitted the Membership and Commitment Form can put the name of a local organization into the hat for a random drawing at the meeting.
-The organizers of the meeting will collect the names of the organizations from the members as they arrive.
-At random, three organizations will be selected from the hat.
-The members who wrote down each name will be asked to come up and give a five minute presentation as to why their chosen organization should receive the donation and then spend five minutes for Q & A. We encourage members to participate by submitting the names of local, worthy, charitable organizations.
+A member who has submitted the Membership and Commitment Form can put the name of a local organization they would like to nominate for support.
+Three organizations will be selected from the list of nominations via random drawing prior to the next meeting.
+The chosen charities will be asked to come to the meeting and give a ten minute presentation as to why their chosen organization should receive the donation and then spend five minutes for Q & A. We encourage all of our members to participate by submitting the names of local, worthy, charitable organizations.

 What if I cannot attend a meeting?

 If a member cannot attend a meeting they can do one of two things.
 They may send in a blank, signed check with a trusted friend to the meeting (preferred).
 The friend will write in the name of the charity that is chosen on the check and give it to the organizers on his behalf.
 The friend may not vote on behalf of the absent member.
 We can only count the votes of members who are present at the meeting.
 The member may also check the website under “Contact Us” for information on where to send his check.

 Can I just send the donation to the charity myself?